Gunmen Attack Police Station in Anambra, Kill Two Officers

 He said CP Itam has visited the scene for an on-the-spot assessment to reinforce and reassess security deployment.

-He urged anyone with information that will aid the investigation to come forward, adding that such information would be treated with utmost confidentiality.
+He pleaded for information from anyone who has any information that will aid the investigation to come forward.
+He also assures the people of utmost confidentiality to any such information.